Werner-Staeblein/Project-3/README.md

 The video titled "README.md - Manual Testing Write Up Overview" **[Manual Testing Write Up](https://www.youtube.com/watch?v=Q66HZgkDSOo)** by Kasia Bogucka made it easy to structure the README section on testing.

-The video titled **[Readme.md - How, What, When?](https://www.youtube.com/watch?v=Q66HZgkDSOo)** from Code Institute (Kasia Bogucka) helped in the timing and steps for the incremantal structuring and completion of the readme along the project development.
+The video titled **[Readme.md - How, What, When?](https://www.youtube.com/watch?v=Q66HZgkDSOo)** from Code Institute (Kasia Bogucka) helped in the timing and steps for the incremental structuring and completion of the readme along the project development.

 The video titled **[Assessments Q&A: Focus on PP3](https://www.youtube.com/watch?v=xytblDLIqiA&list=PL_7334VduOHsrWzhu5Ta2lrkp016kcBWY&index=3)** from Code Institute (Kasia Bogucka) helped to structure and plan the project including focus on key requirements